joehewitt/express-logger/README.md

 express-logger
 ===============

-Express middleware for log files.
+Express middleware for auto-archiving log files.

 This middleware builds on the built-in Express logger.
 It will automatically rotate your logs and archive the old logs daily.